Optimization

 Continuously monitor your site's performance and make improvements based on real user data.

 Not all optimization techniques are created equal.
-Here's how different approaches stack up:
+Here is how different approaches stack up.

 Technique Impact Difficulty Cost